Benham Park: Architecture and history

-The house was built by Henry Holland and Capability Brown for William, 6th Baron Craven in 1775.
-It was later the home of his widow, Elizabeth Craven and her second husband, Charles Alexander, Margrave of Brandenburg-Ansbach.

 In the late 19th and early 20th century, Benham Place was the family seat of the Sutton baronets.
 Sir Richard Lexington Sutton sold Benham Park and 140 acres in 1982.

-The building was converted into offices in 1983 by the IT company Norsk Data, who used it as their headquarters for European operations (outside Norway), until the company's dissolution in 2003 with large parts being acquired by 2e2.
+The building was converted into offices in 1983 by the IT company Norsk Data, who used it as their headquarters for European operations (outside Norway), until the company's dissolution in 2003, with large parts being acquired by 2e2.
 Then it was home to 2e2, an ICT lifecycle services provider, until 2012 when it dissolved.
 Also within the grounds were two office buildings built in the 1980s and these housed other companies such as mobile data solution provider CognitoIQ, Exony and Idox, all of which have now moved to other premises as the phases comprising the office block were demolished.